Sokkeldirektoratet

 CO2 tax measurement Quantity (standard volume) of natural gas used as fuel for power and heat production in a measurement period of one month 1.5 %

-CO2 tax measurement Quantity (volume) of diesel used as fuel for power and heat production in a measurement period of one month Set by licensee
+CO2 tax measurement Quantity (volume) of diesel and other petroleum in liquid form used as fuel for power and heat production in a measurement period of one month Set by licensee

 CO2 tax measurement Quantity (standard volume) of natural gas emitted to air in a measurement period of one month 7.5 %